no one deals like we do!

 Sugar skulls, another important part of the altar, are decorated with paper foil for eyes and colored icing for hair.
 Names can be added and Mexican children often exchange named skulls with friends.
 Sweets and candy skulls are traditionally intended for the angelitos (little angels), the young souls of departed children, who return to earth in the late afternoon of October 31.

-Another Day of the Dead must-have is pan de muertos (bread of the dead), made with anise, sugar, butter, eggs, flour, yeast and orange peel, decorated with strips of dough simulating bones.
+Another Day of the Dead must-have is pan de muerto (bread of the dead), made with anise, sugar, butter, eggs, flour, yeast and orange peel, decorated with strips of dough simulating bones.
 Traditionally, families share bread in remembrance of their deceased loved ones.
-Another traditional dish during this holiday is the tasty calabaza en tacha (candied pumpkin), prepared with cinnamon and brown sugar.
+Another traditional Mexican dish during this holiday is the tasty calabaza en tacha (candied pumpkin), prepared with cinnamon and brown sugar.

 Yucatan Peninsula residents call their festival Hanal Pixan, a feast for all souls.
 The capital city of Merida is at the heart of this celebration.
 Families clean and decorate loved one's graves in preparation for their visit.
 The first souls to find their way home are the children, Pixanitos, who return October 31, with the adults, or Pixanes, soon following on November 1 and 2.

-Celebrations include the deceased's favorite foods and candies, placed on tables with long white cloths.
+Celebrations include the deceased's favorite foods and Mexican candies, placed on tables with long white cloths.
 Families prepare pibipollo, seasoned chicken tamales wrapped in plantain leaves and cooked underground in a pit barbeque.

 At Huasteca Potosina in San Luis Potosi, stores stock candles, paper flowers, fireworks, tobacco, bread, candy, chocolate and coffee.
 Residents build cempasuchil arches to frame their altars, which represent the way in and out of the underworld.
 Lit from above with candles and incense they feature flower petal carpets to help guide spirits back to the side of the living.